guillaumelobet/h-index-simulator/readme.md

 # h-index simulator

+## How to run it

+Run the following command in your R console:

+	library(shiny)
+	shiny::runGitHub("guillaumelobet/h-index-simulator", "guillaumelobet")

+## How it works

 The simulator in itself is quite simple and needs only a couple of inputs:

 - the average number of paper you publish per year + the standard deviation